 Most patients benefit from treatments of the mid-facial cheek region.
 As the cheeks represent a rather large anatomic area, it is helpful to subdivide this region into sub-units: high cheek (a.k.a. malar eminence), low cheek (sub-malar region), central cheek and posterior cheek (towards the ears).
 Depending on the very specific desires and anatomy of the face, these regions can be enhanced separately or in one treatment.

-The mouth area can benefit from enhancement with fat grafting.
+The mouth area can benefit from enhancement with our facial fat grafting in Worcester.
 Early jowls can be softened by grafting fat into a region just in front of the jowl (called pre-jowl sulcus).
 If prominent nasolabial (smile lines) and marionette lines are making your face look older, these facial areas can benefit from softening with natural fat injections.
 Thinning lips can also be enhanced with fat injections.

 The region under the eyes may appear sunken, or have dark circles and hollowness, a condition called, in medical terms, “tear-trough deformity” or “naso-jugal grooves.”
 While advanced lower blepharoplasty (eyelid lift) surgery is commonly used by Dr. Fechner to correct these problems, fat transfer may be appropriate for some patients.